spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 ==================

-The data to be displayed in each viewer can be selected and de-selected by clicking on the :guilabel:`hammer and screwdriver` icon at the top left of each viewer.
+The data to be displayed in each viewer can be selected and de-selected by clicking on the :guilabel:`Data` icon at the top left of each viewer.
-Then, click the :guilabel:`gear` icon to access the :guilabel:`Data` tab.
 Here, you can click the checkbox next to each listed dataset to make that dataset visible (checked) or invisible (unchecked).